DatesStart Date: 10/03/2020 End Date: 10/03/2020

-You will be driven past the Red Fort which was the main residence of the emperors of the Mughal dynasty for nearly 200 years.
-You will be taken to the largest minaret of India – Qutub Minar built by Turk ruler Qutb-Ud-Din Aibak in 1192.
+Next, you will be taken to the largest minaret of India – Qutub Minar built by Turk ruler Qutub-Ud-Din Aibak in 1192.
 The 800-years old minaret is declared as UNESCO World Heritage Site and is surrounded by ancient Hindu and Muslim complexes.

 Spend overnight in Delhi.